 Zero trust requires granting least privilege access based on verifying who requests access, the request's context, and the access environment's risk.
 By implementing least privilege access, organizations minimize the attack surface, improve audit and compliance visibility, and reduce risk, complexity, and costs for the modern, hybrid enterprise.

 In 2017, Forrester gave Zero Trust a refresh resulting in Zero Trust Extended (ZTX).
 They made it more prescriptive to facilitate implementation.
 ZTX accounted for business transformation and advances in technology-driven mainly by cloud adoption.
 They expanded the framework beyond network segmentation into a complete and holistic approach, including:

 This extended framework now gives organizations alternative "on-ramps" to achieve Zero Trust based on their risk-mitigation agendas.
-The on-ramp that best represents the use of Privileged Access Management (PAM) to address identity-related risk is the "People" pillar.
+The on-ramp that best represents the use of PAM to address identity-related risk is the "People" pillar.
 Zero Trust for People focuses on governing and enforcing security controls during authentication and authorization.
 I.e., during login to workstations, servers, and network devices and when executing privileged applications and commands to prevent data breaches and ransomware.

 Legacy PAM has been around for decades and was designed back in the day when ALL your privileged access was constrained to systems and resources INSIDE your network.
 The environment was systems admins with a shared "root" account that they would check out of a password vault, typically to access a server, a database, or a network device.
 Legacy PAM served its purpose.

 However, today's environment is different.
 Privileged access not only covers infrastructure, databases, and network devices but is extended to cloud environments.
 It also includes Big Data projects, must be automated for DevOps, and needs to accommodate hundreds of containers or microservices to represent what used to be a monolithic app on a single server.